elevenlabs/elevenlabs-python/README.md

 </details>

-Build a voice object with custom settings to personalize the voice style, or call `voice.fetch_settings()` to get the default settings for the voice.
+Build a voice object with custom settings to personalize the voice style, or call `client.voices.get_settings("your-voice-id")` to get the default settings for the voice.

 ```py
 from elevenlabs import Voice, VoiceSettings, generate